GTNewHorizons/thaumcraft-research-tweaks/README.md

 ### Research duplication
 Copy button is active only when all required components present (aspects, paper, ink).

+## Roadmap

+### Functional
-## Nice to have
+Nice to have
 - Configurable bonus aspect particle (change size/turn off)
 - Batch aspect combination in one packet (see PacketAspectCombinationToServer)
 - Stable aspect layout (aspect is always in same position, even if this means having gaps)
 - "Info" element (question mark icon?) which explains how to use the table
 - Old style combine section between scribbling tools and copy button

-## Roadmap
+### Non functional
-1. Nice to have:
+Nice to have:
 - Migrate gradle to kts
 - Automatic Testing

 ## Development
 To run client with specific username set it in `PLAYER_USER_NAME` environment variable.